Therapy is not for people who can’t help themselves.

 Trauma-Informed Counseling and Emotion-Focused Therapy for Couples, Individuals, and FamiliesRead More

-EMDR and Trauma Counseling for Adults and CouplesRead More
+Trauma-Informed Counseling for Children, Teens, Adults, and CouplesRead More

 MDiv MA LMFT